lynchlee/opentsdb-javaclient/README.md

 #### What is this?

-A simple java client used to read data from HBase `tsdb` table with [OpenTSDB](https://github.com/OpenTSDB/opentsdb).
+A simple java client used to read data from HBase table named `tsdb` of [OpenTSDB](https://github.com/OpenTSDB/opentsdb).

 #### What does this do?

-Query metrics datapoints from HBase with components of OpenTSDB.
+Query metrics datapoints from Storage "HBase" of OpenTSDB.